 In reference to “fitting into the company” you must bear in mind that a worker not only performs their tasks but must also interact and collaborate with their managers and the rest of the team.
 Hence, it is necessary to make sure that the new recruit really is the right fit to fill that vacancy.

-Types of Personality Test
+Types of Personality Test Used by Recruiters

-Personality tests are a standard scientific method used to measure individuals’ mental abilities and behavioral styles.
+Personality tests in recruitment, are a standard scientific method used to measure individuals’ mental abilities and behavioral styles.
 In human resources, there are different personnel selection tests that attend to other areas of the personality.

 1. Terman’s test